-In the day that He came to the stable in Bethlehem, there was an aura of expectancy among some people that there was coming a messiah, a deliverer.
-But the Roman world as such, the civilized world of that day, was absolutely dead as far as spiritual life is concerned.
-The interesting thing is that the religious world, right there in Jerusalem, was as dead as the secular world - they were not looking for Him.
+In the day when He came to the stable in Bethlehem, there was an aura of expectancy among some people that there was coming a messiah, a deliverer.
+But the Roman world, the civilized world of that day, was absolutely dead spiritually.
+The interesting thing is that the religious world, right there in Jerusalem, was as dead as the secular world-they were not looking for Him.
 Even in Bethlehem, the little town named by the prophet Micah as the birthplace of Messiah, did not expect Him at all.

 We see that same situation about us at the present hour.
-Very few folk - even Christians - are looking for Him.
-And I believe that one of these days He will break through the blue.
-He said He would return at a time when "ye know not" (Mark 13:35).
+Very few folk-even Christians-are looking for Him.
+One of these days He will break through the blue.
+He said He would return at a time when "you do not know" (Mark 13:35).

 Oh, my friend, let's remember that He is going to come again, and let's be on the alert.
 Paul wrote to the Romans, "...it is high time to awake out of sleep" (Romans 13:11).
 Let's be alert, for He is coming.
 This is the hour for God's people to be spiritually awake and aware of the fact that He may come at any moment.
 In view of His imminent return, it ought to draw us closer to Him personally.
-I'm convinced that if we could get our affections fixed on Him, cut out all of this folderol and center our focus upon the person of Jesus Christ, it would revolutionize our own personal lives.
+I'm convinced that if we could get our affections fixed on Him, center our focus upon the person of Jesus Christ, it would revolutionize our own personal lives.
 And I think it would revolutionize the church today.
 We need to see that happen in the difficult days that lie ahead of us.